canonical/sdkcraft/docs/reference/sdks.rst

        At :command:`workshop refresh`:
        after running :samp:`restore-state` hooks for *all* SDKs.

-     - Reports the state of the SDK
+     - Sets the state of the SDK
        (:samp:`okay`, :samp:`waiting` or :samp:`error`)
-       for :program:`Workshop`
+       using :ref:`workshopctl <ref_workshopctl>`,
-       to determine the overall status of the workshop, using the :ref:`workshopctl <ref_workshopctl>` internal CLI tool.
+       which affects the status of the workshop.

    * - :samp:`restore-state`